Hari Om Namo Narayana Mantra – Indian Bhajan

 Reciting the mantra allows us to align ourselves with the source of the sacred vibrations and become one with the source.
 If we align ourselves with these sacred vibrations, then we are in union with the source of creation.

-See another mantra: Kleem Mantra Power – The Love Mantra
+See another mantra: Aham Prema Mantra – I Am Love

 In order to have insight into and validate a Sanskrit mantra for ourselves, the mantra must be experienced and felt through introspection.
 Therefore, practice the mantra 108 times daily with a correct pronunciation and sincere intentions.